sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

     return ++step === maxSteps;
 ```

 We'll execute this step function repeatedly in a JavaScript interval.
 We use a variable to keep a reference to that interval and add functions to start and stop it.
-In the `animate()` function we check the return value from `animateStep()`.
+In the `animate()` function we check the return value from `animateStep()` in line 4.
 When it returns `true` the animation is complete so we clear the interval and reset our control.
 (We'll see where that control is defined shortly.)
-The `pause()` function stops the interval.
+The `pause()` function shown in line 10 stops the interval.

 ``` {.javascript .numberLines}
 var interval = null;